 - Use of opioids and other CNS depressants

 - Older age

 Anytime alcohol and gabapentin are combined, there is a chance that the user will experience one of the many negative effects of mixing the two.
-These include:

 - Coordination problems